Use of Improved Sanitation Facility

 French: % de ménages utilisant une installation d'assainissement améliorée

 What is its purpose?

-This indicator assesses the proportion of households using an improved sanitation facility - one of the most effective measures for preventing diarrhoea and other life-threatening diseases.
+This indicator assesses the proportion of households using basic sanitation services - one of the most effective measures for preventing diarrhoea and other life-threatening diseases.

 How to Collect and Analyse the Required Data

-Collect the following data by conducting individual interviews and observations among a representative sample of your target group members:
+Collect the following data by conducting individual interviews and observations among the representatives of a representative sample of your target households:

 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)

 Q1: Where do you and your family members defecate?

 1) use pit latrine with slab